-For more detailed information, please see Appendix A, which provides sections from HEI's current strategic plan on research priorities and plans for implementing them.
-The entire plan is available on HEI's website, www.healtheffects.org.
+For more detailed information, please see Appendix A, which provides near-final draft sections from HEI's new strategic plan on research priorities and plans for implementing them.
+The entire plan will be made available on HEI's website, www.healtheffects.org, in March 2010.

 The problems associated with the evaluation of the health effects of mobile source emissions are complex, as researchers who have devoted their efforts to this field are well aware.
-The resolution of questions pertaining to the effect on health of relatively low levels of these complex mixtures is perhaps a more challenging area of scientific investigation than is often realized by industry, policymakers, or the general scientific community.
+The resolution of questions pertaining to the effect on health of relatively low levels of these complex mixtures is a challenging area of scientific investigation.
 HEI seeks to develop a community of scientists and scholars who can generate new collaborations and fresh approaches to the problems of air pollution.
 To this end, HEI has funded both established and early-career investigators, attracting a number of scientists into this area who did not work in it before.